 Our plan is designed to meet the needs of people who receive certain Medicaid benefits.
 (Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.)
-To be eligible for our plan you must be eligible for both Medicare and Medicaid or a "Medicare Savings Programs".
+To be eligible for our plan you must be eligible for both Medicare and Medicaid or a Medicare Savings Programs.

-Please note: If you lose your eligibility but can reasonably be expected to regain eligibility within six (6) months, then you are still eligible for membership in our plan (Chapter 4, Section 2.1 tells you about coverage and cost sharing during a period of deemed continued eligibility).
+Please note: If you lose your eligibility but can reasonably be expected to regain eligibility within 6-month(s), then you are still eligible for membership in our plan (Chapter 4, Section 2.1 tells you about coverage and cost sharing during a period of deemed continued eligibility).

-SECTION 2.2 What is Medicaid?
+Section 2.2 | What is Medicaid?